Komakiyama Castle

 How do I get to Komakiyama Castle?

 The nearest station is Komaki Station (Nagoya Railroad Komaki Line).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 Community bus available from Komaki Station to near the castle hill.
 Alternatively, the 20-minute walk from the station is manageable.
-Parking: Free parking at the castle hill base.
-Fills up during cherry blossom season — arrive early.

 How much does Komakiyama Castle cost to enter?